Thembuland: The Union of South Africa and Apartheid history

 Later, in the lead up to the Union of South Africa and the beginning of Apartheid, the franchise and property rights of the Thembu were gradually revoked, and what rights remained were applied only in their original homeland.

 Later still, under apartheid, the Transkei was turned into a bantustan.
 In the ethnic theory underpinning apartheid, the Transkei was declared as the "homeland" of the Xhosa people.

 Secession dispute

 The current Thembu king is King Buyelekhaya Dalindyebo, son of Sabata Jonguhlanga Dalindyebo, and his praise name is Zwelibanzi.

 The King caused controversy in 2009, by calling for secession from South Africa, as a response to a criminal case against him.
 In December 2009 King Buyelekhaya was convicted of offences including culpable homicide, kidnapping, arson and assault.
 In response he proposed secession from South Africa and later demanded that the South African government pay the king R900m and the tribe a further R80bn in compensation for the humiliation caused by the criminal trial.

-Dalindyebo was imprisoned in December 2015, has since been customarily dethroned, and is expected to be administratively dethroned in the near future.
+Dalindyebo was imprisoned in December 2015, released in 2019 and is back to rule his kingdom.